geotrev/undernet/app/docs/javascript.md

 Additionally, there are two utilities you can use to manipulate certain behavior outside of components using the `ContextUtil` plugin:

-1. Focus Trapping: Use `ContextUtil.captureFocus(selector)` to trap focus within a given container. `selector` can be any valid class, id, attribute, or other identifier in the DOM.
+1. **Focus Trap**: Use `ContextUtil.captureFocus(selector)` to trap focus within a given container. `selector` can be any valid class, id, attribute, or other identifier in the DOM.
 E.g., `.my-cool-class`.
-To release focus, use `ContextUtil.releaseFocus()`; it assumes you are releasing the focus on the same element you captured focus on, so don't call `captureFocus` twice in a row!
+To release focus, use `ContextUtil.releaseFocus()`; it assumes you are releasing focus on the same element you captured focus on, so don't call `captureFocus` twice in a row!
-2. Focus Outline: Use `ContextUtil.enableFocusOutline()` to enable a focus outline when keyboard navigation activity is detected (spacebar, enter, escape, arrow keys, etc).
+2. **Focus Outline**: Use `ContextUtil.enableFocusOutline()` to enable a focus outline when keyboard navigation activity is detected (tab, shift, spacebar, enter, escape, arrow keys, etc).
 Use `ContextUtil.disableFocusOutline()` to manually turn it off.

-# API Patterns
+## API Pattern

 Undernet's components and focus outline plugin can all be enabled using a one line "start" method: